Cranjah/Cranjah/README.md

 ### Particularly known for...

 ...solving the MissingNo. riddle in the Pokémon versions Red and Blue for the Nintendo Game Boy.
-The Pokémon MissingNo.
-(No. 000) was inspired by medical sonography during a pneumothorax examination, as there is the so-called Seashore-Sign in M-Mode in normal findings; [See hobby scientific article for my findings (written in German)](https://cranjah-hobbyist-research.myportfolio.com/the-missingno-mystery)
+The Pokémon No. 000 (MissingNo.) was inspired by medical sonography during a pneumothorax examination, as there is the so-called Seashore-Sign in M-Mode in normal findings; [See hobby scientific article for my findings (written in German)](https://cranjah-hobbyist-research.myportfolio.com/the-missingno-mystery)

 ## Certificates in Computer Science